 An alternative to repetitive spin coating, though still somewhat tedious, is spin coating of large removable single layers that can be then cut and stacked to form the multilayer structure.
 This is the technique used by Komikado and co-workers who built an early all-polymer DFB laser in 2006 by spinning CA and PVK at a thickness corresponding to three-quarter and one-quarter wavelength optical thickness, respectively, and stacking them in a 39-layer stack.
-The CA layers only were doped with R6G at 0.5 wt%, which also necessitated that thicker layers be used to ensure sufficient absorption of the pump laser.
-The resulting laser lased, as expected, at the short wavelength band edge of 590 nm when pumped by a doubled Nd:YAG laser at 10 ns pulse duration.
+The CA layers were doped with R6G at 0.5 wt%, which also necessitated that thicker layers be used to ensure sufficient absorption of the pump laser.
+The resulting laser output was, as expected, at the short wavelength band edge of 590 nm when pumped by a doubled Nd:YAG laser at 10 ns pulse duration.
 The lasing threshold was ~50 J/pulse.

 The versatility of the doped PVK/CA system has also been shown in a hybrid structure comprised of a ten pairs of TiO2/SiO2 layers forming a DBR mirror on which a 1-m thick coumarin 540A doped PVK center layer was spun followed by up to 25 pairs of CA/doped-PVK bilayers.
 This DBR/defect/DFB hybrid inorganic/organic multilayer laser was then pumped by a 4-ns pulsed InGaN-based blue laser diode at 441 nm and a 100 Hz repetition rate.
 The lasing threshold at 563 nm was found to be only 370 mJ/cm2, much lower than the same group’s similar effort with pyrromethene 567 doped and pumped at 532 nm by a doubled Nd:YAG laser.